MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/open-developer-account.md

       </tr>
     </table>

-1. Enter the **publisher display name** that you wish to use (50 characters or fewer).
-Select this carefully, as customers will see this name when browsing your extensions.
-For company accounts, be sure to use your organization's registered business name.
-Note that you can use a name only if it is available and someone else doesn't has the rights to use it.

-1. Enter the **contact details** for your developer account.
-For company accounts, be sure to use your organization’s registered email address.

-> [!Note]
-> We'll use these details to contact you about account-related matters.
-For example, you'll receive an email confirmation after you complete your registration.
-After that, we'll send messages if you need to fix something with your account.

-If you are registering as a company, you'll also need to enter the name, email address, and phone number of the person who will approve your company's account.

-7. Review your account details and confirm that everything is correct.
-Then, read and accept the terms and conditions of the [Microsoft Edge Developer Agreement].

-8. Click **Finish** to confirm your registration.
+## Account verification

-After you've signed up, your account will go through verification.
+After you've completed the registration process, your account will go through verification.
 For individual accounts, we check the availability of your publisher display name.
 For company accounts, the process takes a little longer, as we also need to confirm that you’re authorized to set up the account for your company.
 This verification can take from a few days to a couple of weeks, and it often includes a phone call to your company.
+You can't submit extensions from a company account until it's been verified, but while you're waiting, you can  continue building, testing and work on getting your submissions ready.

 You can check your verification status on the **Account settings** page.

 [account.microsoft.com]: https://account.microsoft.com/account/Account?refd=support.microsoft.com&ru=https%3A%2F%2Faccount.microsoft.com%2F%3Frefd%3Dsupport.microsoft.com&destrt=home-index